WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 the following new instructions:

 * `mem.init`: copy a region from a data segment
-* `table.init`: copy an region from an element segment
+* `table.init`: copy a region from an element segment

-An passive segment has no initializer expression, since it will be specified as an operand to `mem.init` or `table.init`.
+A passive segment has no initializer expression, since it will be specified as an operand to `mem.init` or `table.init`.

 Passive segments can also be discarded by using the following new instructions: